Extended (PTEROSOR + T-REX) group picture

 - Oct 2020: A new PhD student (Enzo Monino) joins the group.
 Welcome Enzo!

-- Jun 2020: The ERC PTEROSOR project has officialy started!
+- Jun 2020: The ERC PTEROSOR project has officially started!

 The PTEROSOR project